-The selection of the skill competitions for a WorldSkills Competition is made by the Chair and Vice Chair of the Competitions Committee, WorldSkills International's CEO, the Director of Skills Competitions, and the Competition Organizer's Technical Director, at Provisional Registration.
+The selection of the skill competitions for a WorldSkills Competition is made by the Board members responsible for Competitions Committee leadership, WorldSkills International's CEO, the Director of Skills Competitions, and the Competition Organizer's Technical Director, at Provisional Registration.
 Provisional Registration is 12 calendar months before the Opening Ceremony.